 About half of the muscle is covered by the gluteus maximus.
 Thus, you cannot palpate the whole muscle.

 Still, there is one part that you can feel.

 It is easiest while standing.

 The best way to massage it, is with a massage ball.

 That means, you will place a ball on the muscle, lean against a wall and then search for tender spots.

 As soon as you find one, concentrate your massage exclusively on that area and work it with 10 – 15 very slow and precise strokes.

 That means you will roll the ball over these spots.
-Here it is important to unload the muscle by putting almost all your weight on your other leg.
+It is important to unload the muscle by putting almost all your weight on your other leg.

 Otherwise your gluteus medius will be contracted and you cannot massage it properly.

-You also have to relax the muscle.
-If your gluteus medius is very tender, this can be quite a challenge.
+You also should try to relax the muscle.
+If your gluteus medius is very tender, this can be a challenge.
 Every time you want to press in the muscle it might get tight.